-The Israeli leader and Chairman of the right-wing, ruling Likud party was indicted in November on charges of bribery, fraud and breach of trust; over allegations he granted state favors worth hundreds of millions of dollars to Israeli media moguls in exchange for favorable coverage in the Israeli press and gifts.
+Attorney General Avichai Mandleblit announced his decision in November to indict the Israeli leader and Chairman of the right-wing, ruling Likud party on charges of bribery, fraud and breach of trust; over allegations he granted state favors worth hundreds of millions of dollars to Israeli media moguls in exchange for favorable coverage in the Israeli press and gifts.
 He has adamantly denied any acts of wrongdoing, and insists he is the victim of a witch hunt by the media and left-wing opponents.

 “I intend to ask [for immunity] because I am sacrificing my life to you, the people of Israel,” he said during the announcement, going on to assert, “But there are people, who unlike me, did commit grave crimes and they have life-long immunity — they are just on the right side of the media and the left wing.”

 The move is expected to delay a criminal trial for months, as proceedings cannot be initiated once an immunity request has been made.
 Had Netanyahu not filed the request by Wednesday’s deadline, the indictment against him could have been submitted to a court and be allowed to move forward as early as Sunday.